xIves/scientific_programming/README.md

 ## Settings in VS Code

-The following must settings must be made using the VS Code Command Palette (CTRL+SHIFT+P) or VS Code settings.
+Make the following settings using the VS Code Command Palette (CTRL+SHIFT+P) and VS Code settings.

 In VS Code Command Palette (CTRL+SHIFT+P):
 * Python: Select Interpreter -> select your interpreter (name of the new conda environment 'spdev'